fraterrisus/walkthroughs/bards-tale-1/index.md

 - 3E 5S 1W 1S 1W 1S 1E 2S 2W 1N 1W 2N (teleport)
 - *Kylearan:* 2N 1E 1N 2E and follow another long snaking corridor, ending in a door 1N (Kylearan) 1N (teleport, exit)

 After defeating Tarjan, you're dumped into Skara Brae inside the gates to Kylearan's Tower.
 If you're feeling short on SP, you can wait here during the day to recharge.
-Or, you can walk unhindered through the gates (getting *out* is easy) and go back through the castle to get here again.
+Or, if you forgot to bring a Crystal Sword with you, you can walk unhindered through the gates (getting *out* is easy) and go back through the castle to get here again.

 The good news is Kylearan's Tower is only one level.
 The bad news is it's full of tricks and teleporters to get you completely confused and randomly dump you back to the beginning.
 I can't imagine what it must have been like to do this without a good walkthrough or hint book or at least map.
 I probably would have ragequit.

 Combats take another jump up in difficulty — you'll find a number of creatures that can hit AC LO, as well as Phantoms that drain levels(!) and Body Snatchers that `+POSS`ess your characters.
-But the treasure gets better
-too: Bracers [4], many new weapons, more Adamantine armor.
+But the treasure gets better too: Bracers [4], many new weapons, more Adamantine armor.
 If you're lucky you'll find a Mage Staff, which gives +2 AC *and* regenerates SP even inside a dungeon.
 Those are worth a lot more than the paltry 10k that Garth wants for one.

 Okay, on to the tower.
-I'm assuming you're not interest in dawdling;
-if you try to fight off everything, you will start running low on SP.
+I'm assuming you're not interest in dawdling; if you try to fight off everything, you will start running low on SP.

 As you enter the tower you're in a cross-shaped room.
 There's a lot of rotational symmetry plus spinner traps here, so get used to having *C2:MACO* up and using *M1:SCSI* a lot.
 Go west into a 2x2 room, then step 1N 1W.
 That's your first teleport.

 This puts you in a short hall full of first Darkness and then Anti-Magic.
 At the end is the second teleport.

 You're now in an round(ish) room with, again, rotational symmetry.
 Even better, you're standing on a spinner, so get off it, then orient yourself.
 If you explore the rooms to the NNE and SSW you'll get two hints.
 The rest of the rooms have various fixed encounters.
 The way out of here is through the ESE, where you'll have to answer your first riddle (`STONE GOLEM`).
 That's teleport #3.

 To the SW of you is a door which puts you in a vast arena of Darkness.
 There are two fixed encounters here, but the thing that's important is the small room along the east wall.
 From the door go 5E to the wall, then 4S 1W to find the second magic mouth riddle (`SINISTER`).
 Answering this riddle correctly reveals a door that you need to go through to progress, so it's important that you do this now.
-As you leave the room, don't just head straight south, because there are Anti-Magic rooms in the southeast.
-Walk west until you hit the wall, then go south until the Darkness goes away.
-Use a Torch or Lightwand;
-don't waste SP here.
+As you leave the riddle room, don't just head straight south, because there are Anti-Magic rooms in the southeast.
+Walk 1S and then west until you hit the wall, then go south until the Darkness goes away.
+Use a Torch or Lightwand; don't waste SP here.

 Proceed down a long hallway to the N that then wraps back on itself S. At the end is a door; on the other side of the door are six Green Dragons.
 Ow, breath weapons.
 There's a secret door in the SW.
 That brings you into a Dark maze, which is oh-so-fun to navigate.
 Cast *C2:MACO* to help.

 There are three points of interest.
 First, go 1N 1W 3S 1W 3N 1W 5N.
-That
-puts you in a closet where you find the Silver Triangle, piece two of three.
+That puts you in a closet where you find the Silver Triangle, piece two of three.
 Now go 5S 1E 1S 1W 3S 3E 3S 1W 1N 1W 2S 2E 2S 2W 1S 2E.
-Point #2
-is a warning about a stasis chamber at the south end of the "serpent's tail".
+Point #2 is a warning about a stasis chamber at the south end of the "serpent's tail".
 To exit from here, go 2W 1N 2E 2N 2W 3N 2W 5S.
-This is the door that isn't there if you don't answer the riddle in the other Dark room.
+But if you didn't answer the riddle from a couple of paragraphs ago, this door doesn't exist.

 Cross the (not Dark) room and continue generally SE.
 You'll fight a combat, then run into the Crystal Guardian.
-You can kill him however you like — you don't have to use the Crystal Sword, I had a much easier time using magic and relying on my summoned Demon — but if you don't have the Sword in your possession, he rises again and blocks your exit.
+You can kill him however you like — you don't have to use the Crystal Sword, I had a much easier time using magic and relying on my summoned Demon — but if you don't have the Sword in your inventory somewhere, he rises again after you kill him and blocks your exit.
+If that happens, you're stuck; you can't cast *M6:PHDO* or *C7:APAR*, and you passed through several one-way teleporters on the way here.
+You're going to have to quit and reload.

-Stepping S puts you in another Anti-Magic zone (there goes your compass).
+Stepping S past the Guardian puts you in another Anti-Magic zone (there goes your compass).
 Follow the hallway around for a long time, but when you see two doors, go through the W door.
 This is the "serpent's tail", and the S door hides the Stasis Chamber I was talking about before.
 Follow a short hallway S and then through a door to the W.

 These 3x3 rooms have spinners in the middle of them and teleport traps in the NW corner.
 Try not to go N; there's an annoying set of closets with Darkness and Anti-Magic up there.
 Instead, just go 1S 1W, fight a fixed encounter, then go through the door to the S. Walk clockwise around the room until you get to 9 o'clock (i.e. skip the NW corner), then go through the W door.
 The other doors are one-way and will send you backwards along the path.
 You'll know you're in the right place if you find a 1x3 room.
 Head to the N end and teleport once more.

 You can now follow the short winding hallway N. At the end you run into Kylearan, who has several pages of text for you to read, and then hands you the Onyx Key that will allow you to get into Mangar's Tower.

 > "Greetings!
 I am Kylearan, oh perseverent ones, the good wizard of Skara Brae.
 Put away your weapons, for I am your ally, not an enemy.
 You have passed my tests, and now can continue on to your true quest, the source of evil in Skara Brae – Mangar the Dark, my nemesis.
 Mangar's tower, at the opposite corner of Skara Brae from mine, is a five level deathtrap, which can only be entered by use of an onyx key.
 Good luck, and remember, seeing is not always believing.

-When
-you're done reading his expository text, step N to be teleported back to the entrance stairs.
+When you're done reading his expository text, step N to be teleported back to the entrance stairs.

 ### Mangar's Tower and Endgame